 Ok, how about speed?
-The Extreme Pro Portable SSD is rated for sequential reads of 1,050MBps, and in our own performance tests, it routinely came out at or near the top of the rankings.
+The USB 3.1 version of the Extreme Pro Portable SSD is rated for sequential reads of 1,050MBps, and in our own performance tests, it routinely came out at or near the top of the rankings.
 The SanDisk Secure Access application applies general encryption, too.

 The drive is a shade expensive, and the integrated carrying loop is too big to easily fit on a standard keychain.
 Otherwise, this is an excellent storage device that's ideal for heavy everyday use.